PeterGabaldon/PeterGabaldon.github.io/en/_posts/2026-02-10-FortiGate-Symlink-Attack.md

 Now, I encourage you to read the full post if curious about the details.
 (Spoiler: the patch can be bypassed).
 # Reversing and Patch-Diffing🛠

-Once we were aware of this method we started to analyze the path and to understand the how this method works.
+Once we were aware of this method we started to analyze the path and to understand how this method works.

 First of all we downloaded FortiGate VM from Fortinet in order to extract `rootfs` and `ramdisk` from VMDK.
 If you are not aware, `rootfs` is encrypted by a custom method and `flatkc` is responsible for decrypting it at boot time.